mikeal/block-box/README.md

 * doltdb
 * Bittorrent/WebTorrent

-Each has at least one custom format for the exchange of those blocks.
+Each has at least one custom format and/or transport for the exchange of those blocks.
-None of these formats were designed to interop with each other except for IPFS/IPLD's CAR format and it's indeterministic and has none of the other features of block-box (but is currently in much broader use since this is literally an idea i just had).
+None of these formats were designed to interop with each other except for IPFS/IPLD's CAR format and it's indeterministic and has none of the other features of `block-box` (but is currently in much broader use since this is literally an idea i just had).

-To the extent that these systems have performance issues regarding the exchange of block data and perfomant Set() combinations with that data, it can be traced to the fact that these layers have never completely considered the potential perfomance gains in binary serialization available when the data is **already hashed**.
+To the extent that these systems have performance issues regarding the exchange of block data and performant Block Set() combinations with that data, it can be traced to the fact that these layers have never completely considered the potential perfomance gains in binary serialization available when the data is **already hashed**.